Wired Glass vs. Fire-Rated Glass

 Wired glass is rated up to 45 minutes of fire protection, but is NOT safety glass.
 Embedded wire weakens the glass and increases the likelihood of breakage.
 Breakage occurs under the minimal impact of 100 ft/lbs, which is the force of a small child.
 The impact of a child’s hand or leg through easily broken wired glass can be snared by the wire, resulting in even more severe injury.
 In 2003, Wired glazing was forced to comply with CPSC impact-safety standards.
 In 2006, wired glass was banned, though can still be made available with surface applied safety film in limited applications.

 Available in 20 minute and 45 minute fire ratings, fire-rated glass like PYROSWISS prevents the passage of smoke and flames.
 It can symmetrically withstand high thermal stress, is free of UV-sensitive interlayers or embedded wires, and is optically clear, providing very high light transmission values of up to 89%.
-This makes it ideal for use in high impact safety rated locations such as 20-minute rated doors and 45-minute rated sidelites.
+This makes it ideal for use in high impact safety rated locations such as 20-minute fire-rated doors and 45-minute fire-rated sidelites.

 Intumescent Fire-Rated Glazing

 Available from ¾” up to 4” thickness, Vetrotech’s CONTRAFLAM intumescent fire-resistant glazing is rated for between 45 and 180 minute applications and is the most advanced in design by compartmentalizing smoke, flames, and the dangerous transfer of radiant heat.
 These multi-layer products have heat absorbing polymer gel between two layers of tempered glass or thin layers of transparent intumescent material sandwiched between layers of either tempered or annealed glass.